rachelnertia/rachelnertia.github.io/_drafts/moving-to-premake.md

 category: Programming
 ---

-This week I started using Premake in Quarrel, my game/engine spare-time project, and took the opportunity to generally reorganise some things.
+Recently week I started using Premake in Quarrel, my game/engine spare-time project.

+Premake is a tool that generates project/make files for different build systems, including Visual Studio and gmake.

 At the end of all this, I have 3 projects in my solution/workspace: